Democrats invite Trump to testify in impeachment inquiry

 On Wednesday the committee will hear from Sondland in addition to Laura Cooper, a deputy assistant secretary of defense, and David Hale, a State Department official.
 And on Thursday, Fiona Hill, a former top NSC staffer for Europe and Russia, will appear.

-Trump, meanwhile, continued to tweet and retweet a steady stream of commentary from supporters as he bashed “The Do Nothing Dems” for “now doing even less.”
+Trump, meanwhile, continued to tweet and retweet a steady stream of commentary from supporters as he bashed “The Crazed, Do Nothing Democrats” for “turning Impeachment into a routine partisan weapon.”

+“That is very bad for our Country, and not what the Founders had in mind!!!!” he wrote.

 In her CBS interview, Pelosi vowed to protect the whistleblower, whom Trump has said should be forced to come forward despite longstanding whistleblower protections.